panda-io/pico-panda/docs/vm.md

 Each VM `tick()` performs in order:

 1. Decrement sleep timers for all sleeping tasks; wake those that reach 0
-2. **Process entire event queue** — for each queued event, spawn a handler task for every registered handler (in registration order)
+2. **Process entire signal queue** — for each queued signal, spawn a handler task for every registered handler (in registration order)
 3. Execute all RUNNING tasks until each sleeps or finishes

-Event processing happens exclusively at the **start of each tick**, before any task executes.
-This makes execution fully deterministic: given the same event queue, the same tick always produces the same result.
+Signal processing happens exclusively at the **start of each tick**, before any task executes.
+This makes execution fully deterministic: given the same signal queue, the same tick always produces the same result.

 Tasks are cooperative — they run until they explicitly yield (sleep) or finish.
 There is no preemption.

-> **Note:** This tick-based event model is specific to the Pico-Panda VM.
+> **Note:** This tick-based signal model is specific to the Pico-Panda VM.
 Native Micro-Panda processes signals immediately upon arrival, enabling high-frequency applications (e.g. flight controllers) where latency matters.

 ---

 ## Signal IDs

-Signals are identified by a 32-bit integer (`event_id`) in bytecode.
+Signals are identified by a 32-bit integer (`signal_id`) in bytecode.

 ### System signals